FelixJohnsson/LandlordMogul/README.md

 # Landlord Mogul
 A Monopoly-ish game in JS.
-In development.
+In progress.

 Everything except value, balance and "fly too" button is static.